 Incidence-based dissimilarities were lower than abundance-based dissimilarities: overall mean Sorensen dissimilarity ranged from 0.22 to 0.56 among sites, with an average of 0.38.
 Overall dissimilarity was significantly higher than spatial dissimilarity (mean = 0.33), which was also significantly higher than temporal dissimilarity (mean = 0.25; Figure 1B).

-Abundance-based compositional change was mostly due to turnover of individuals (balanced variation) accounting for between 52% and 96% of the variation at different sites.
+Abundance-based compositional change was mostly due to turnover of individuals (balanced variation), which accounted for between 52% and 96% of the variation at different sites.
 On average, balanced variation explained 83% of the variation (Figure 1C).
 Balanced variation accounted for the same amount of compositional variation when considering only spatial dissimilarity (83%) but significantly less of the variation when considering only temporal dissimilarity (71%).

 Incidence-based compositional change was dominated by species turnover.
 Species turnover accounted for between 27% and 88% of the variation at different sites, with an average of 69% (Figure 1D).
 As with balanced variation in abundance, species turnover accounted for similar amounts of variation when considering only spatial dissimilarity (70%) but significantly less of the variation when considering temporal dissimilarity (57%).